vivid-planet/comet/.changeset/bright-dolls-live.md

 Modern applications require all traffic to be routed through a CDN.
 Cloudflare offers a tunnel, which made the origin-check obsolete, so we introduced a flag to disable the origin check.

+Also changes the behavior of the `FilesService::createFileUrl()`-method which now expects an options-object as second argument.

 ## How to migrate (only required if CDN is used):

 Remove the following env vars from the API